I’ve never cut glass before how easy is this, really?

 Jewelry: Simple hardware is built into the price.
 If you want a fancier finding, those will be extra, $5-$30.

-Decals Project: Need images or words printed with special ink on special high-fire decal paper, approx $10/image.
+Decals Project: Need images or words printed with special ink on special high-fire decal paper, approx $5 for words or $10/image.
 Discounts apply if we print multiple at one time.

 How is the price affected if I like a project design but want to make it larger or smaller?